-Who Am I? is a Hong Kong action comedy film produced by Golden Harvest and released in January 10th, 1998.
+Who Am I? is a Hong Kong action-comedy film produced by Golden Harvest and released in January 10th, 1998.
 It was Written, Co-Directed (with Benny Chan), And Starring Jackie Chan.
 He also provides the vocals for the Ending Song.

 A multinational Special Forces Team is assigned to ambush a group of scientists deep in South Africa, who have just discovered a meteorite that is highly volatile (as seen in the opening prologue).
 Then the team is double-crossed by their higher-ups who want to use the meteor for purposes less than noble.
 All of the operatives soon disappeared in an accident... well, except one.

-The lone survivor operative (Jackie Chan) wakes up somewhere in the hut of a tribe, but he can't remember who he is.
+The lone survivor (Jackie Chan) wakes up somewhere in the hut of a tribe, but he can't remember who he is.
 The members of the tribe decide to call him "Who Am I?" after he asks just that.
 After spending weeks recovering from his injuries, he spots a nearby rally competition, so he decides to return to civilization to embark in a Quest for Identity.
 After saving the life of the brother of a racer (Mirai Yamamoto) from the competition, "Who Am I?" is soon pursued by multiple parties including the higher-ups (who fear that He Knows Too Much), the CIA, and a female reporter (Michelle Ferre) who wants to know all about "Who Am I?".

 Who Am I? provides examples of the following tropes:

-- Agony of the Feet: During the Rotterdam pursuit after losing his shoes, a crook keeps kicking and stomping on poor "Who Am I?"'s feet.
-Until he gets some wooden clogs, which he happily uses to return the favor.
+- During the Rotterdam pursuit, after "Who Am I?" loses his shoes, a crook keeps kicking and stomping on his feet... until "Who Am I?" gets some wooden clogs, which he happily uses to return the favor.

 - After a long fight between "Who Am I?" and Morgan's Taekwondo hitman (played by Taekwondo expert Ron Smoorenburg in his film debut), both of them try to recover afterwards, their feet clearly wasted for a while.